 Today, the tool market offers a wide selection of various welding machines and torches.
 Thanks to this, when preparing for work, you can choose a tool specially tailored to the needs and requirements of the material.
 Depending on the welding methods used for work, the appropriate type of burner should be selected.
 The wrong choice in this case may not only reduce the work efficiency and unnecessarily damage the material, but also pose a threat to the people performing the work.
 That is why it is so important to choose the right tool.

-Two common types of torches used in welding work are oxygen-acetylene and plasma torches.
-They differ significantly both in terms of their function and the possible material they can process.
-It is worth knowing the differences between these two methods to know in which cases they can be used in order to obtain the greatest possible work efficiency.
+Two common types of torches used in welding work are acetylene-oxygen and plasma torches.
+They differ significantly from each other both in terms of function and the possible material they can process.
+It is useful to know the differences between these two methods so that you know where they can be used to get the most productivity out of your work.

 Gas combustion involves heating the material to the ignition temperature with a welder.
 The molten metal oxides are then forced out through a very high-pressure gas line.